 Creative Ways Home Caregivers Can Help Seniors Stay Hydrated

-For the home caregiver, it is vital to understand the importance of proper hydration for the seniors in their care.
+For the in-home caregiver, it is vital to understand the importance of proper hydration for the seniors in their care.
 For many seniors, the effects of aging — including the need for medications, cognitive impairments, physical limitations, increased sensitivity to extremes in temperature, renal function changes, thirst perception changes, and other issues — can contribute to increasing the risk for dehydration.
 A U.S. based study showed that 6.7% of hospitalized patients age 65 and over were dehydrated as a contributing factor of illness and 1.4% of the study group had dehydration diagnosed as the principal cause of their hospitalization.1

 If let untreated or treated inadequately, dehydration in the senior care environment can have devastating effects.
 Dehydration in seniors can lead to additional health complications including renal failure, thrombo-embolic issues, a variety of infectious diseases, formation or worsening of kidney stones, and obstipation.
 It is worth noting that mortality rates were in excess of 50% in studies of seniors who received inadequate treatment or were left untreated for dehydration.2